rsocket/rsocket/Protocol.md

 A Responder implementation MAY stop all further requests by sending a LEASE with a value of 0 for __Number of Requests__ or __Time-To-Live__.

 When a LEASE expires due to time, the value of the __Number of Requests__ that a Requester may make is implicitly 0.

+This frame only supports Metadata, so the Metadata Length header MUST NOT be included, even if the (M)etadata flag is set true.

 <a name="frame-keepalive"></a>
 ### KEEPALIVE Frame (0x03)